 Global trade comes with a host of rules.
 Import and export compliance cannot be ignored.
 Violating trade laws and regulations puts a company at the risk of fines.

-In recent weeks, governments around the world have responded to the Russian-Ukrainian conflict by imposing sanctions on Russian individuals and businesses.
-Furthermore, certain goods now face enhanced restrictions.
+Recently, governments around the world have responded to the Russian-Ukrainian conflict by imposing sanctions on Russian individuals and businesses.

 Companies engaged in international trade are obliged to abide by new restrictions as they come into force.
 However, this can be a significant challenge for companies that need to manually check groups, entities and individuals against sanctioned party lists.

-Irrespective of the current conflict, depending on where they ship from, and to, companies have a huge number of rules and regulations that they must follow.
+Depending on the origin or destination of shipments, companies have a huge number of rules and regulations that they must follow.

 In 2021, the US Treasury Department’s Office of Foreign Assets Control (OFAC) issued over $20 million in fines for sanctions violations.
 Last year was a slow one for OFAC.
 In 2019, the organization issues $1.3 billion in monetary penalties.